cm4233/CppND-Pacman-Game/README.md

 ### Player Objective
 * Use arrow keys to change player direction
 * Collect all food on the grid
+* Use green portals to quickly change to the other side (portals allow only the player)
 * Avoid running into enemies

 ### Enemy AI behaviour